 Brodie Countryfare is a great place for browsing clothes, homeware and gifts.
 It has a wonderful gourmet food hall with lots of Scottish specialities and a restaurant.
 Open daily.
 Tel: 01309 641 555.

 While in the area, don't forget CAWDOR CASTLE which is between Inverness and Nairn.
-The castle and grounds are open daily from 1 May to early October between 10am and 5.30pm.
+The castle and grounds are open daily from 13 April to 6 October 2019 between 10am and 5.30pm.

 This village is 3 miles east of Nairn on the road towards Forres.
 Historical points of interest include the site of the battle between the Covenanters and the Royalists in 1645, the Boath Doocot and the parish church dating from 1757.
 Dalmore Church (1 mile up Lethen Road) is now used to sell a wide variety of antiques - quite a treasure trove apparently (telephone 01667 453 087).